Helping you free your child of an eating disorder

 International - Languages

-How do you get your child to eat in spite of anorexia/eating disorder
+How do you get your child to eat in spite of the eating disorder?

-This page gives you some extracts of Chapter 7.
+This page gives you some extracts from Chapter 7.

 And now, prepare yourself.
 I’m going to invite you on a bungee jump.
 I hope you are suitably terrified!